anjaliskilton/Finance_Group_Project/README.md

 ## Data Sources

-Data for the former sectors was obtained from Yahoo Finance in the form of CSV files.Historical ticker data for each stock was pulled from January 2013 to January 2023.
+Data for the former sectors was obtained from Yahoo Finance in the form of CSV files.
+The dataset is publicly available at https://finance.yahoo.com/.

+Historical ticker data for each stock was pulled from January 2013 to January 2023.
 Yahoo finance provides CSV files with the date; open, high, low, close, adj_close, and volume.
 Databases for these sectors were created via Python and SQL and output as CSV files.
 However, as we are trying to merge multiple data sets across different sectors, it was found that the data needs to be normalized.
 In this case, MinMaxScaler from sklearn.preprocessing was used to normalize volume, high, and low to a set of data point between 0 and 1.
 This allows us to compare our large sets of data more accurately.
 These databases were normalized using in MinMaxScaler from sklearn.preprocessing.